Everyone remembers the teachers who made a difference in their lives.

 Being a teacher is a lifelong pursuit.
-It is a combination of education, passion, creativity, and dedication.
+It is a combination of continuing education courses, reading, passion, creativity, and dedication.
 You must often deal with classrooms that are overcrowded, budgets that are underfunded, communities that are a little out of touch, or parents who may or may not be engaged.
 It is a career that requires professional development, networking and personal growth.

 Dominican University of California offers countless courses to earn continuing education credits for teachers – and administration – at all levels.
 A continuing education program has to be flexible, comprehensive, and current, and we pride ourselves on all three.
 Here are some subject areas that exist in our online course offering:

 - Administration: A series of classes on teacher evaluation focused on improving both pedagogical skill and student achievement, broken into segments on teacher observation, feedback and growth.
 3 courses, 2 credits each.

 - Art and music: Many teachers need continuing education courses in music and arts.
 From Geography Through Art to Music Appreciation, we offer 6 courses, 1 to 3 credits.

 - Athletic coaching: Coaching is More Than X’s and O’s – and in fact, that’s the name of one of our courses.
 Coaches today must be alert to concussion protocol; they must understand nutrition; they must encourage good character among their athletes and must sometimes build programs with diversity.
 19 courses, from 1 to 3 credits.